Last updated on

 What are the shortage occupations in Germany?

 Germany has a shortage of experts in several areas.
 The most in-demand occupations include medical doctors, specialists in life sciences, natural scientists, IT & technology specialists, mechanical & electrical engineers, mathematicians and teachers.
-This list, however, is not exhaustive.
+This list, however, is by far not exhaustive.
 In addition to the aforementioned academics, there are also growing shortages in many vocational occupations, most notably in healthcare personnel (particularly nurses, caregivers and nursing & caregiver assistants).

 What is the highest paid profession in Germany?